ChenJianyunp/FPGA-Snappy-Decompressor/README.md

 # FPGA-Snappy-Decompressor (Work-in)
-A new kind of hardware decompressor for Snappy decompression.
-It is a new kind of decompressor architecture which can process more than one literal token and copy token parallelly.
+An FPGA-based hardware Snappy decompressor.
+This is a new kind of decompressor architecture that can process more than one literal token and copy token in parallel.

 Directory and file
 ---